Israeli Arab League weapons are the key to peace

 I think these soldiers belong to the Mauritanian 1st Parachute Commando Battalion.

-A lone operator can be a hunter-killer, using the new miniature unmanned aerial vehicles that are completely unknown to the scientific and engineering world.
+A lone operator can be a hunter-killer, using the new miniature unmanned aerial vehicles that are completely unknown to the western scientific and engineering world.

 These must be autonomous.
 They’re set free by the strategic special operator, and they conduct reconnaissance, film target areas, and also kill terrorists without hurting anyone nearby.